10 Spanish holiday destinations for football lovers - Football España

 Madrid: The city with six LaLiga teams

 Spain’s capital is the city which welcomes the most tourists per year.
 Known for its museums, parks, shopping, shows, nightlife and much more, Madrid is one of the best spots for a city break, especially if you’re a football fan.
-The city has four top-flight teams in Real Madrid, Atletico de Madrid, Rayo Vallecano and Getafe CF, plus second-division sides CD Leganes and AD Alcorcon.
+The city has four top-flight teams in Real Madrid, Atletico Madrid, Rayo Vallecano and Getafe, plus second-division sides Leganés and Alcorcon.
 Furthermore, Madrid is also the home of LEGENDS, a seven-story site at Puerta del Sol that houses the most complete collection of historical football pieces.

 Barcelona and the Costa Brava: Football on the shores of the Mediterranean